denny/ShinyCMS-ruby/README.md

   * Plugins currently included:
     * News section
     * Blog
+    * Inserts (re-usable content fragments that can be pulled into any template)
     * Basic form handlers (e.g. contact form submitted -> email form data to site owner)
-    * Inserts (re-usable content fragments that can be pulled into any template)
-    * Site search feature (will support multiple search back-ends; default is pg_search)
+    * Site search feature (supports multiple search back-ends; default is pg_search)
   * Load only the plugins you want/need - smaller footprint, smaller attack surface
   * [Write your own plugins](docs/Developer/Plugins.md) to add custom functionality
     * Plugin generator included: `rails g shiny:plugin plugins/ShinyThing` to get started
 * Support for [themes](docs/Themes.md) on the hosted site
+  * Light-lift theme system
+    * You only need to override the default templates that you want to change
   * Themes currently included:
     * Halcyonic (one, two, and three column layouts; suitable for content-rich sites)
     * Coming Soon (single page with mailing list sign-up form and slideshow background)